 Why do customers complain so much?

-May be due to reactive support channels the response may be delayed and multiple touchpoints or interactions are needed to resolve a complaint.
+May be due to reactive support channels the response may be delayed and multiple customer touchpoints or interactions are needed to resolve a complaint.

 Sometimes customers complain because their “frame of reference” does not necessarily line up with the product or service that is offered.
 If your support team does not have the proper skill set, the process is inadequate or your team is not equipped with the right tools.